Lightweight Event-based Optical Flow Estimation via Iterative Deblurring: Method

 \subsection{Iterative Deblurring through Time}

-We also explore another mode of iterative refinement through the temporal scale.
-The update schematic is shown in \cref{fig:cover}.
-Instead of deblurring the same events multiple iterations to predict their corresponding flow, we give the network access to a continuous stream of events where at each timestep we deblur the event bins $\mathcal{E}^t$ and pass the deblurred bins $\mathcal{E}_\text{deblur}^{t}$ through the backbone RNN only once.
+We also explore another mode of iterative refinement through the temporal scale, as shown in \cref{fig:cover}.
+Instead of deblurring the same events multiple iterations, we give the network access to a continuous stream of events where at each timestep we deblur the event bins $\mathcal{E}^t$ and pass the deblurred bins $\mathcal{E}_\text{deblur}^{t}$ through the backbone RNN only once.
 In addition to estimating the optical flow $\mathcal{F}^t$ for the current timestep, we predict an initial flow $\hat{\mathcal{F}}^{t+1}$ for deblurring the event bins $\mathcal{E}^{t+1}$ from the next timestep.
-This recurrent connection allows the network to refine the flow and compose a finer prior through time.
-This is evidenced by examples shown in \cref{fig:co-flow}.
-The key difference between running this pipeline vs simply passing the event bins through the backbone network once, is that: firstly, an informative memory of the backbone RNN is initialized from previous estimates rather than starting from zero, and secondly, the backbone network only processes deblurred event bins which exhibit a much smaller motion range compared to raw data.
-This helps the backbone RNN to use its limited parameters to focus on improving the flow accuracy at a finer scale.
+This recurrent approach refines flow over time, as shown in \cref{fig:co-flow}.
+The key difference between running this pipeline vs simply passing the raw blurry event bins through the backbone network once, is that our pipeline initializes an informative memory from previous estimates and only processes deblurred event bins with smaller motion range.
+This enables the backbone RNN to improve flow accuracy at a finer scale with limited parameters.

-Operational-wise, we utilize the same principle of motion compensating events and warm starting the memory of RNN as before, but introduce an additional module to estimate the initial flow from the following timestep through the state of the backbone RNN.
+Operational-wise, we utilize the same motion compensation principle and warm start the RNN memory as before, but introduce an additional module to estimate the initial flow of next timestamp $\hat{\mathcal{F}}^{t+1}$ through the state of the RNN.
 A pseudo code of the algorithm is laid out in \cref{algo:cid}.